Northern Ireland High Street Voucher Scheme: First cards to be available early October

 Northern Ireland High Street Voucher Scheme: Registration date confirmed, with first cards issued by early October

-The highly anticipated NI High Street Voucher Scheme will open for applications on Monday, September 27, 2021, seeing those eligible receiving a £100 prep-paid voucher.
+The highly anticipated NI High Street Voucher Scheme will open for applications on Monday, September 27, seeing those eligible receiving a £100 pre-paid voucher.

 The opening and closing dates of registering for Northern Ireland's high street voucher scheme have finally been announced by the Department of Economy, providing much needed relief to households and retailers across the province.

-People who do not have access to a computer or the internet can register via phone from Monday, October 11, 2021.
-There had been concern expressed on Monday, September 13, 2021 by SDLP Folye MLA Mark H Durkan when speaking with BBC NI, that elderly people who could not use computers, "could end up missing out".
+People who do not have access to a computer or the internet can register via phone from Monday, October 11.
+There had been concern expressed on Monday, September 13, by SDLP Foyle MLA Mark H Durkan when speaking with BBC NI, that elderly people who could not use computers, "could end up missing out".

 The Department of Economy have confirmed that applications can be made over the phone for those who do not have a computer or internet access and that people will be able to register to complete an application on behalf of someone, however, they must have their permission and their personal details.